David Diop wins International Booker Prize for 'At Night All Blood Is Black' | DW | 02.06.2021

 At Night All Blood is Black, a novel by French-Senagalese writer David Diop, translated from French by Anna Moschovakis, has won the International Booker Prize.
 The author and translator will receive £50,000 (€58,000/$71,000).
 The prize was presented at the Coventry Cathedral in the UK City of Culture 2021.

-Translator Anna Moschovakis quoted writer and translator John Keane to affirm the principle of cultural diversity that is central to the prize.
+Translator Anna Moschovakis quoted writer and translator John Keane to affirm the principle of cultural diversity that is central to the International Booker.
 "What does it mean to be together without being the same, to fully accept the idea of difference," she said.

 All the judges read all the 123 books written in dozens of languages entered for this year's prize before a shortlist of six was announced in April.